czjan23/Harddrive-Storage-Performance-Test/README.md

 This repository is created for CSCE 678 Midterm Project.
 In this project, we focus on testing the writing & reading performance of 3 different cloud platforms - Microsoft Azure, AWS (EC2), Google Cloud Platform.

 ## How to Run the Code
-** Note: This program is developed with Python 3 and in Linux environment.**
+** Note: This program is developed with Python 3 in Linux environment.**

-We accepts 3 ways of running the test code:
+We accept 3 ways of running the test code:

-First, you can simply run the default test by using the following command:
+<b>First</b>, you can simply run the default test by using the following command:

 ```
 python storage_test.py`